mokyen/okyensourcesoftware/dmi.md

 This is also pretty simple to modify or extend at this scale.
 However, what if there are more considerations in determining what to send than just the `state`?
 I assume that most programmers have seen the twisted webs that can arise from switch statements.
 Being *closed to modification* seems a bit of a stretch.

 Testing this class is relatively difficult for such a simple class.
-I would have to create a spy, fake, or mock version of the `Outputter` object that I can inject into this class.
-Therefore, `RequestHandler` tests would be broken if the interface of `Outputter` changed.
+I would have to create a spy, fake, or mock version of the `IOutputter` object that I can inject into this class.
+Therefore, `RequestHandler` tests would be broken if the interface of `IOutputter` changed.

 In the past, I would have said this class fulfills SRP.
 It has a Single Responsibility - to process a request.
-However, the coupling between the `Outputter` and the logic means that one *actor* could cause this to change.
+However, the coupling between the `IOutputter` and the logic means that one *actor* could cause this to change.

+I would have also felt that the `IOutputter` class was fulfilling the OCP by being an ABC that is injected. **TODO Need to finish this.
+The question if this class is meeting OCP is really about whether or not IOutputter is in the same component.**

 The crux of the issue here is that all three types of code are combined into the processRequest function.
 DMI to the rescue!